SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 ### Additional Database Maintenance

-Refreshing your database's statistics and rebuilding your database's indices are recommended once the technical upgrade is done (just before the very last step).
+We recommend refreshing your database's statistics and rebuilding your database's indices once you've finished the technical upgrade, but before you reanalyze your projects.

 For PostgreSQL, that means executing `VACUUM FULL`.
 According to the PostgreSQL documentation: